The 50 Worst Pet Peeves That Grind on Relationships

 Dirty dishes piling high in the sink.
 Blisteringly loud cell-phone conversations.
 Refusing to ask for directions.
 Making terrible bodily noises.
 Every relationship is filled with annoyances and quibbles that will build over time and potentially ignite into a full-blown fight.
 (We’re only human, after all.)
 But if you take steps to recognize them early on—and even discuss them with your partner—you’re all but guaranteed to stave off some larger issues and confrontations down the road.
-With that in mind, we spoke to several top relationship experts to compile the 50 biggest pet peeves that most couples have go deal with.
+With that in mind, we spoke to several top dating experts to compile the 50 biggest pet peeves in relationships that most couples have to deal with.
 Spot them—and stop them—and your partner will thank you.
-And for more great relationship advice, don’t miss The 11 Things Men Should Never (Ever) Do After Sex.

 Being Utterly Unreliable

 “It can be little things like being late or not calling back, or bigger things like not following through on a commitment to help with a project or do your share of the chores,” says Sarah E. Clark, LMFT, a relationship expert and founder of Idealationship.
 “Developing a pattern of not following through, no matter how big or small the promise, eats away at the trust and security of the relationship.”

 Every relationship is different, and it’s understandably annoying to hear your partnership compared to others.
 “Couples must have their own experiences, and just because something works for another couple doesn’t mean it will work for you,” says Tiya Cunningham-Sumter, a certified relationship coach.